searchivarius/py_mtasklite/README.md

 Although we have a pqmd compatibility mode, for various reasons, we have decided to not make our code 100% compatible.
 There are a couple of crucial differences:

+1. Additional features:

+   i.
+Support for explicit initialization of **stateful** workers

+   ii.
+Lazy memory-efficient iteration: supporting both size-providing iterables (e.g., over an array) and "unsized" ones.

+   iii.
+Task timeouts

-1The 'direct' argument passing mode name is confusing and we called it a single-argument mode instead (and define a new constant).
+2. The 'direct' argument passing mode name is confusing and we called it a single-argument mode instead (and define a new constant).
 Fortunately, this is a default argument passing value, so we anticipate that no code change will be required.

-2. Regarding the bounded execution flag, we set it to false by default.
+3. Regarding the bounded execution flag, we set it to false by default.
 Moreover, we cannot support it for un-sized iterators.
 However, if the iterator is for the object with a known size, we simulate unbounded execution by setting the chunk size to be equal to the length of the input (and setting prefill ratio to 1).

-3. We always start a thread/process for a worker even if n_jobs == 1.
+4. We always start a thread/process for a worker even if n_jobs == 1.

-4. Clarify on the default behavior of the exceptions, which is IGNORE
+5. Clarify on the default behavior of the exceptions, which is IGNORE